What I Buy Instead of Chanel Beauty: Non-toxic Alternatives You’ll Love

 Ellis Brooklyn Myth Eau de Parfum captures the same refined energy with soft florals, subtle warmth, and a clean finish that never feels overpowering.

-It wears beautifully throughout the day and smells elegant without trying too hard.
+It lasts on me through most of the day without turning heavy or overly sweet.
 If you love Coco Mademoiselle’s vibe, this lives in the same world.

 Chance Eau Fraîche: Phlur Missing Person Eau de Parfum